-There are 1 names in this directory beginning with the letter V.
+There is currently 1 name in this directory beginning with the letter V.

 Vatican Council II ("Vatican II" for short)